College of Liberal Arts & Social Sciences

-The College of Liberal Arts and Social Sciences offers baccalaureate degrees in the following programs: Anthropology, Communication (Communication Studies, Journalism, Mass Media, and Public Relations), English (Literature, Language, or Education Emphases), Fine Arts (Art, Music, Theater tracks), History, Interdisciplinary Arts and Sciences, Pacific-Asian Studies (Chamorro, East Asian or Japanese tracks), Philosophy, Political Science, Psychology, and Sociology.
+The College of Liberal Arts and Social Sciences offers baccalaureate degrees in the following programs: Anthropology, Communication (Communication Studies and Mass Media & Journalism), English (Literature, Language, or Education Emphases), Fine Arts (Art, Music, Theater tracks), History, Interdisciplinary Arts and Sciences, Pacific-Asian Studies (Chamorro), Philosophy, Political Science, Psychology, and Sociology.

-Minors are offered in Anthropology, Communication, English (General or Writing), Fine Arts (Art, Music, Theater tracks), Geography, History, Pacific-Asian Studies (Chamorro, East Asian or Japanese tracks), Japanese Language, Philosophy, Political Science, Psychology, Sociology, Women and Gender Studies.
+Minors are offered in Anthropology, Communication, English (General or Writing), Fine Arts (Art, Music, Theater tracks), Geography, History, Pacific-Asian Studies (Chamorro), Japanese Language, Philosophy, Political Science, Psychology, Sociology, Women and Gender Studies.

 The College of Liberal Arts and Social Sciences, previously the College of Arts and Sciences and before that the School of Arts and Sciences and the Division of Arts and Sciences, has been part of the University of Guam since 1962, the year the University granted the first Bachelor of Arts degree.
 Academic disciplines providing the core of General Education courses had been grouped in departments during the time of the Territorial College of Guam and were combined into divisions when the College of Guam became a four-year institution.